CMPUT466-ML-CAPTCHA/ML_CAPTCHA_Images_Decoder/README.md

 ## Colab Notebook

-The [Notebook](https://colab.research.google.com/drive/18vBLiIp1egN65hZOJVZs9w_kMOEZlq1h?usp=sharing) contains all the codes in this GitHub repository organised in sections.
+This [Notebook](https://colab.research.google.com/drive/18vBLiIp1egN65hZOJVZs9w_kMOEZlq1h?usp=sharing) contains all the codes in this GitHub repository organised in sections.
+In case you do not own a University of Alberta email account, please click [here](https://github.com/CMPUT466-ML-CAPTCHA/ML_CAPTCHA_Images_Decoder/blob/main/ML_CAPTCHA_Images_Decoder.ipynb) to see the notebook.

 ## Data